 Getting there

-Nearest Tube Stations: Baker Street Tube Station, Marylebone Tube Station, Regent's Park Tube Station, Great Portland Street Tube Station, Camden Town Tube Station
+Nearest Tube Stations: Baker Street Station, Marylebone Tube Station, Regent's Park Tube Station, Great Portland Street Tube Station, Camden Town Tube Station

 Buses: Nos.
 27, 82, 113, 274 and C2